mnl94/isGPTdown/README.md

 # isGPTdown
-a telegram bot that notifies you when ChatGPT is down
+a simple telegram bot that notifies you when ChatGPT is down